 The two upload services align on everything that doesn't touch platform APIs:

-- The same R2 bucket and credential structure, using the same environment variable names.
+- The same R2 bucket and the same key naming scheme.

 What differs

-File selection, compression, and environment variable exposure all differ at the platform level.
-Trying to abstract over them produces a leaky interface that is harder to navigate than two parallel, readable implementations.
+File selection and compression differ at the platform level.
+On web, a File from an <input type="file"> goes through createImageBitmap and canvas.toBlob.
+On mobile, an asset from expo-image-picker goes through expo-image-manipulator.
+Trying to abstract over that produces a leaky interface that is harder to navigate than two parallel, readable implementations.

-What we did instead: align the class names, method signatures, and error types between the two services.
+What we did instead: align the method signatures and the shape of the error types between the two services.
 When you need to change the upload logic, the web implementation is a clear template for what to do on mobile, and vice versa.
-The symmetry is maintained by convention rather than by a shared module.

 Compression strategy